needle-mirror/com.unity.2d.animation/Documentation~/ex-sprite-swap.md

 The script holds a reference to a Sprite Library component for retrieval of swappable Sprites.
 It also holds an array of data that describes the Category of Sprites in the Sprite Library that can be changed by a Sprite Resolver component.

-When the Swap Part script starts up, it will attempt to fetch the Sprite Library Asset that is used by a Sprite Library component.
+When the Swap Part script starts up, it attempts to fetch the Sprite Library Asset that is used by a Sprite Library component.

 ```c++
 var libraryAsset = spriteLibrary.spriteLibraryAsset;
 ```
-From this Sprite Library Asset, it will then fetch the Entries and Label names that are in a Category.
+From this Sprite Library Asset, it then fetches the Entries and Label names that are in a Category.

 ```c++
 var labels = libraryAsset.GetCategoryLabelNames(swapOption.category);
 ```
 This is then used to populate the UI Drop Down list.

-When a value changes in the UI Drop Down List, it will then set the Sprite Resolver component to use the relevant Sprite.
+When a value changes in the UI Drop Down List, it then sets the Sprite Resolver component to use the relevant Sprite.

 ```c++
 swapOption.spriteResolver.SetCategoryAndLabel(swapOption.category, swapOption.dropdown.options[x].text);